PA9X, born in 1972, active with radio since 1974

 I love DX.
 My favorite band is 10m, however I am also active on other HF bands.
 In the summer 6m attracts most of my attention.
 In years of less solar activity, I move to 60m band.

 My main mode is SSB.
 But when 10m is open, I always like to move up and do AM or FM.
 I am also active with digital modes.
-When I am not listening, I am doing WSPR on all HF, VHF and UHF.
+When I am not listening, I am doing WSPR, FT4 and FT8 on HF, VHF and UHF.

 Propagation and space weather intrigues me.
 I have learned a lot about it.
 It enables me to predict HF propagation, which gives me some advantage when DX’ing.